buildersoftdev/andyx-mssql-source-connector/README.md

 What is Andy X MSSQL Connector?
 ============

 Andy X is an open-source distributed streaming platform designed to deliver the best performance possible for high-performance data pipelines, streaming analytics, streaming between microservices and data integrations.
-Andy X Connect is an open source distributed platform for change data capture.
+Andy X MSSQL Source Connector is an open source distributed platform for change data capture.
 Start it up, point it at your databases, and your apps can start responding to all of the inserts, updates, and deletes that other apps commit to your databases.
-Andy X Connect is durable and fast, so your apps can respond quickly and never miss an event, even when things go wrong.
+Andy X MSSQL Source Connector is durable and fast, so your apps can respond quickly and never miss an event, even when things go wrong.

 <b>Andy X MSSQL Connector works only with version 3 or later of Andy X.</b>